 \section{Introduction}

-The Multiple Sclerosis (MS) is one of the most common chronic neurological diseases in the young adult age group, affects around 2.5 million people in the world .
-It is the most common disease-causing disability due to neurological reasons and directly affects brain, the central nervous system, and spinal cord.
-Over seventy-five percent of the MS patients experience impaired balance symptoms~\citep{Mehravar_2015}.
-About sixty percent of MS patients experience at least one fall in 3 months, and over eighty percent of them report activity restrictions on their daily life.
-Such situations promote a sedentary lifestyle, reduce community and social participation, and lower the living standards of the patients~\citep{Tijsma_2017, Aruin_Lee_2015}.
+Multiple Sclerosis (MS) is one of the most common chronic neurological diseases in the young adult age group and influences around 2.5 million people in the world.
+It affects the brain, the central nervous system (CNS), and the spinal cord, thus; it causes balance disorder \cite{Feys_Straudi_2019, Tossavainen_2003, Cattaneo_2014}.
+In particular, reaching a stable gate pattern takes a longer time, and the patients inevitably do experience recurrent fall events.
+Moreover, more than seventy-five percent of MS patients experience symptoms of balance disorder\cite{Mehravar_2015}, sixty percent of them encounter at least one fall in 3 months, and more than eighty percent report activity restrictions in their daily lives.
+Such situations promote a sedentary lifestyle, reduce community and social participation, and lower the living standards of the patients \cite{Tijsma_2017, Aruin_Lee_2015}.

-MS patients with mild and moderate severity levels are recommended to receive regular rehabilitation therapy four times a week~\citep{Schilling_Lyon_2019}.
-Research shows that currently, only thirty-one percent of the MS patients receive the rehabilitation services.
-It is quite essential to observe the influence of treatment way during the follow-up phase of the patients.
-Because untreated patients have to use a cane within 20 years and a wheelchair within 30 years from the onset of symptoms~\citep{Brown_Kraft_2005}.
-Physical therapy is necessary for MS patients to adapt to daily life more easily, but the number of patients requiring physical therapy and the number of physical therapists cannot match each other and the efficiency of the rehabilitation depends on the therapist's personal knowledge and experience~\citep{5152604, Feys_Straudi_2019}.